NethermindEth/horus-checker/README.md

 > **Example**
 > ```cairo
 > // @invariant i <= 10
+> label1:
 > ```
 > In the above example, we assert that a local variable `i` (perhaps a loop
 > variable) is always less than or equal to 10.
+This invariant assertion is
+> attached to the label named `label1`.

 ### `@assert`
 Introduces a boolean constraint at an arbitrary point in a function body.